rohit0718/tp/docs/UserGuide.md

 - For commands which expect indexes, the last integer value given, if any, will be used as the input argument.
 Any non-integer values given will be ignored.
   - If you specify `delete lesson 1 3 2`, only `2` will be taken as the index.
   - If you specify `delete lesson 1 3 a b`, only `3` will be taken as the index.
   - Note that this effectively means that even if your last integer value is invalid, it will be taken to be the index.
-For e.g. if you specify `delete lesson 1 2 -1`, only `-1` will be taken as the index.
+E.g. if you specify `delete lesson 1 2 -1`, the invalid integer `-1` will be taken as the index.
 - Some commands such as `delete` and `edit` can only be executed from certain screens.
 These requirements will be further explained in the descriptions of the commands below.

 ### Modules